What Is The Best Airpoints Credit Card?

 So, which card is best?

-If you’re going for earn rate, American Express leads the way again with the American Express Airpoints Platinum.
-You will earn 1 Airpoints dollar per $59 spent.
+If you’re going for earn rate, American Express leads the way again with the American Express Airpoints Platinum at $70 = 1 Airpoints Dollar.
 It’s the best earn rate of any Airpoints card available today.

-The most expensive card is the Westpac Airpoints World Credit Card, which has an annual fee of $390.
+The most expensive card is the Westpac Airpoints World Credit Card, which has an annual fee of $310, and the worst break-even point.

 Annual fee Earn rate $10,000 $15,000 $25,000 $50,000